What Are The 5 Types Of Depression And Can You Determine Which One You Have?

 • Frequent headaches or body aches and pain with no apparent cause

-Although there are many different diagnoses for depression, such as bipolar depression, psychotic depression, premenstrual dysphoric disorder (PMDD), situational depression, perinatal depression, and atypical depression, they can all be categorized into five primary types of depression.
-Certain contributing factors and symptoms characterize each type, though every person is unique and likely to experience depression in different ways.
+Various types of depression exist, such as bipolar depression, major depressive disorder (MDD), seasonal affective disorder (SAD), psychotic depression, premenstrual dysphoric disorder (PMDD), situational depression, perinatal depression, and atypical depression.
+These types of depression can all be categorized into five primary types: major, persistent, bipolar, seasonal, and postpartum depression.
+Each type is characterized by specific contributing factors and symptoms, such as substance use, false beliefs, or periods of intense sadness.
+Every person is unique and likely to experience it in different ways.

-• Major Depressive Disorder: Individuals who have major depression tend to experience a loss of interest in activities, even ones that they may have previously enjoyed.
-Other symptoms of major depression include trouble sleeping, decreased or increased appetite, weight change, loss of energy, despair, and feelings of worthlessness.
-In addition, suicidal thoughts may occur.
-The APA recommends different depression interventions based on age, but these recommendations may include medication, and various forms of therapy.
+Individuals who have major depressive disorder, also called clinical depression or major depression tend to experience a loss of interest in activities, even a positive event that they may have previously enjoyed.
+Other major depressive disorder symptoms may include trouble sleeping, decreased or increased appetite, weight changes, loss of energy, despair, and feelings of worthlessness.
+In addition, thoughts of death or suicidal ideation are common symptoms of major depression.
+Major depression may be diagnosed with one of several subtypes, including melancholic, catatonic, or atypical depression.
+As with many forms of mental illness, major depressive disorder is typically treated with medication, psychotherapy, or a combination of both.

-• Seasonal Affective Disorder (SAD): As the name suggests, seasonal affective disorder (SAD) is characterized by seasonally depressive episodes, which are particularly common during the winter months.
-As a seasonally recurring depressive disorder, symptoms are the same as major depressive disorder symptoms, including low energy, sadness, sleeping difficulties, weight change, and suicidal thoughts.
-The APA recommends individuals with SAD spend extra time outside to get more sunlight during winter months, eat a healthy diet, socialize, stay active, and get help from a licensed therapist.
+As the name suggests, seasonal affective disorder (SAD) is characterized by seasonally depressive episodes, which are particularly common during the winter months.
+As a seasonally recurring mental health condition, symptoms of seasonal affective disorder are the same as major depressive disorder symptoms, including low energy, sadness, sleeping difficulties, weight change, and suicidal thoughts.
+The APA recommends individuals with seasonal affective disorder spend extra time outside to get more sunlight during winter months, eat a healthy diet, socialize, stay active, and be treated by a licensed therapist.

 • Major depressive disorder